Camberwell, Victoria: Schools

+Some schools such as Camberwell Girls Grammar School, Camberwell Grammar School and Camberwell High School bear the "Camberwell" name but are actually located in neighbouring Canterbury.
+Camberwell and Canterbury were once suburbs which made up the local government area City of Camberwell, which was dissolved in 1994 and amalgamated with two other LGAs to form a new LGA, the City of Boroondara.

+Places of worship

 Ten churches were established in the area; Camberwell South Anglican Church, St Dunstan's Anglican, St John's Anglican, St Mark's Anglican, Our Lady of Victories Basilica, St Dominic's Catholic Church Salvation Army, Methodist (now Uniting), Presbyterian, Greek Orthodox, Church of Christ and Baptist.
 Camberwell Baptist Church was constituted in 1891 and has met on the same site in Riversdale Road, Hawthorn East, near Camberwell Junction, since its inception.

-Sport
+Sports

 Camberwell Football Club participated in the Victorian Football Association from 1926 to 1991.
 The suburb has a junior Australian rules football team called the Camberwell Sharks, who compete in the Yarra Junior Football League.

 Since October 1996 the Camberwell Magpies Cricket Club has played in the Victorian Premier Cricket competition.